MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/brand-fonts.md

 3. Navigate to the Brand fonts library in the SharePoint brand center app.
 Using the upload button

-After the brand font files are uploaded our system will extract the needed metadata from the font files for use in the Brand center.
+After the brand font files are uploaded our system extracts the needed metadata from the font files for use in the Brand center.

-NOTE: There is a slight delay in the time from upload until this metadata is populated into the library and the font is available for use.
+NOTE: There's a slight delay in the time from upload until this metadata is populated into the library and the font is available for use.

 ### Supported font file types: